-Diazepam rectal (for use in the rectum) is used to treat occasionally increased seizures (cluster seizures) in people with epilepsy who also routinely take other anti-convulsants.
+Diazepam rectal (for use in the rectum) is used to treat occasionally increased seizures (cluster seizures) in people with epilepsy who also take other seizure medicines.
 Diazepam rectal is not for long-term daily use to prevent seizures.

 Diazepam rectal may also be used for purposes not listed in this medication guide.

-Not all types of seizures can be treated with diazepam rectal.
-If you are a patient caregiver, do not give this medication unless you know how to recognize the symptoms of a seizure episode that should be treated with diazepam rectal.
+This medicine is not for all types of seizures.
+If you are a caregiver, do not give this medicine unless you know how to recognize a seizure that should be treated with diazepam rectal.

 Before taking this medicine

-You should not use this medicine if you are allergic to diazepam (Valium), or if you have untreated or uncontrolled narrow-angle glaucoma.
+You should not use this medicine if you are allergic to diazepam (Valium).
+You may not be able to use diazepam rectal if you have glaucoma.

 liver or kidney disease;

-Do not start or stop taking diazepam during pregnancy without your doctor's advice.
-Diazepam may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
-Tell your doctor right away if you become pregnant while taking diazepam for seizures.
+Do not start or stop seizure medication during pregnancy without your doctor's advice.
+Diazepam may harm an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+Preventing seizures may outweigh these risks.
+Tell your doctor right away if you become pregnant.

 How should I use diazepam rectal?

-Not all types of seizures can be treated with diazepam rectal.
-If you are the caregiver, do not give this medication unless you know how to recognize the symptoms of a seizure episode that should be treated with diazepam rectal.
+Diazepam rectal is not for all types of seizures.
+Do not give this medicine unless you know how to recognize the symptoms of a seizure episode that should be treated with diazepam rectal.

-After giving diazepam rectal to another person, stay with the person for at least 4 hours and watch for changes in his or her breathing, and any side effects from the medicine.
+After giving diazepam rectal to another person, stay with the person for at least 4 hours.
+Watch for changes in breathing or any other side effects.

 Get emergency medical help if:

-the seizure has not stopped within 15 minutes after giving diazepam rectal;
+the seizure has not stopped within 15 minutes;

-the seizure seems to be different from the person's usual seizures;
+the seizure is different from the person's usual seizures;

-the seizures seems to be closer together or more severe than the person's usual seizures; or
+the seizures are closer together or more severe than the person's usual seizures; or

-the person has breathing problems, pale or blue-colored skin, or any other serious or unusual problems.
+the person has breathing problems, pale or blue-colored skin, or any other serious problems.

-Do not use this medication for longer than 5 days in a row without a doctor's advice.
-Contact your doctor if this medicine seems to stop working as well in treating your symptoms.
+Call your doctor if this medicine seems to stop working as well in treating seizures.

-After giving a dose of diazepam rectal, empty any leftover medicine from the syringe into a toilet and flush, or into a sink and rinse down the drain.
-Throw the empty syringe away where children and pets cannot get to it.
-Do not reuse a diazepam rectal syringe.
+After giving a dose of diazepam rectal, empty the syringe into a toilet and flush, or into a sink and rinse down the drain.
+Do not reuse the syringe.
+Throw it away where children and pets cannot get to it.

 What happens if I miss a dose?